Alcoholic cardiomyopathy: Diagnosis

 Abnormal heart sounds, murmurs, ECG abnormalities, and enlarged heart on chest x-ray may lead to the diagnosis.
 Echocardiogram abnormalities and cardiac catheterization or angiogram to rule out coronary artery blockages, along with a history of alcohol abuse can confirm the diagnosis.
 It's important to note that part of diagnosing Chronic ACM is noting the absence of coronary artery disease.
+It's also worth noting that the diagnosis of ACM is largely a diagnosis of exclusion.